What is the best time to visit Europe?

 European Cities

 The summer months of June, July and August are the best time to visit the famous European cities of Vienna, Prague, Budapest, Amsterdam, Salzburg and Innsbruck.
 Thanks to their location in Central Europe, these cities have four distinct seasons: summer, fall, winter and spring, with plenty to do throughout the year.
-However, the summer months can also be the busiest so if you wish to visit Europe’s historic cities sans the crowds, we recommend making the trip in spring or fall.
+However, the summer months can also be the busiest so if you wish to visit Europe’s historic cities sans the crowds, we recommend opting for a Europe vacation package in spring or fall.

 France